 All craft essays must analyze an element of creative writing.
 They should contain examples to illustrate the writerly advice they offer.
 Using more than one author to illustrate your analysis is recommended.

-We feature interviews with well-known and up-and-coming authors in the genres of fiction, short fiction, poetry, and creative nonfiction.
+We feature interviews with well-known and up-and-coming authors.
 In the past, we have published interviews with such authors as Nikki Finney, Yusef Komunyakaa, Aimee Nezhukumatathil, Vijay Seshadri, Gregory Pardlo, and many others.
 We especially appreciate interviews that include discussions of writing craft, the evolution of the author’s own work, and literary influences and inspirations.
 We prefer interviews that have been revised heavily in the interest of accuracy, concision, and style.
-We are interested in an interview that represents a writer as well as possible in a somewhat personable manner.
 We only publish interviews that have been approved in proofs by their subjects.

-The Writer’s Chronicle will now also feature profiles and appreciations of contemporary writers that include a close reading of an author’s work and a description of the author’s contributions to our culture.
-You may include some personal anecdotes to portray the author more vividly, but mostly self-referential work will not be acceptable.
+The Writer’s Chronicle also features profiles and appreciations of contemporary writers that include a close reading of an author’s work and a description of the author’s contributions to our culture.
+While you may draw on your own experience, profiles should focus on an author you admire and not be overly self-referential.

 Please note that, alongside interviews and profiles, we publish excerpts from recently published or forthcoming work.
-We will ask that authors provide audio recordings of the excerpted work to accompany the interview or profile online.
+We will ask that authors provide audio or video recordings of the excerpted work to accompany the interview or profile.

 What We Pay

 We currently accept submissions via Submittable only.
-Simultaneous submissions are accepted, but must be noted as such on your cover letter.
+Simultaneous submissions are accepted but must be noted as such in your cover letter.
 We will try to respond within three months, though sometimes the ebb and flow of manuscripts extends our response time.
-Please follow the Chicago Manual of Style to acknowledge your sources by using endnotes.
-Do not follow the MLA style.
-Previously published works are unacceptable.
-We will, however, publish an accepted work before or the same month it also appears in a book.
+Please credit your sources within the text of your submission and include hyperlinks to any online sources.

 If you quote a poem, song, or short-short story in its entirety, it is your responsibility to secure and pay for that permission.
 We recommend that you limit quotes to fair use and avoid quoting whole works, as many trade publishers charge high fees for permissions.

 To submit online, visit our Submittable portal.
 Choose the appropriate category and enter your contact information.
-Please upload your submission as a single file in .doc, .docx, .rtf, or .pdf formats.
+Please upload your submission as a single file in .doc format only.
 Include cover letter and bio information in the space provided on the submission form.